accelio/NBDX/README.md

 2. Xnbd Prerequisites
 =====================

-Prior to installing the xnbd package, the following prerequisites are required:
+Prior to installing the nbdx package, the following prerequisites are required:

 - Accelio
     1.1 version and above